Spring 2010

 Welcome to Algebra 2 online at Genesee Community College.
 I believe you’ll find this course to be an interesting, challenging, and rewarding experience.

-Our main means of communicating this semester will be through the use of the Blackboard (My Courses) software at Genesee Community College.
-Please log on at http://genesis.genesee.edu , click the “My Courses” tab at the top of the page, and navigate your way to the “Algebra 2” link.
-This link, which connects you to the college’s Blackboard server, will be available by Monday of the first week of classes.
-If you want to get started earlier, go to http://faculty.genesee.edu/kjmead and select the “Algebra 2 Online” link.
+Our main means of communicating this semester will be through the use of the Blackboard (myGCC) software at Genesee Community College.
+Please log on at https://mygcc.genesee.edu , click the “My Courses” tab at the top of the page, and navigate your way to the “Algebra 2” link.
+This link, which connects you to the college’s myGCC server, will be available by Monday of the first week of classes.
+If you want to get started earlier, go to https://faculty.genesee.edu/kjmead and select the “Algebra 2 Online” link.

 I suggest that you thoroughly read the syllabus and make notes of the important dates for the semester.
 Some key points to note:

-Our textbook, Intermediate Algebra - An Applied Approach, seventh edition by Aufmann, Barker and Lockwood does a nice job of presenting the course content in a clear and straightforward manner.
+Our textbook, Intermediate Algebra, an Applied Approach, 9th edition, by Aufmann and Lockwood, does a nice job of presenting the course content in a clear and straightforward manner.
 In the study packet for each module you’ll see a precise listing of all the chapters, sections, objectives and problems you’ll need to examine to master the content.

-In "My Courses" (a.k.a.
-Blackboard), I will post the learning objectives, timelines, and activity sets for each module.
+In Blackboard/myGCC, I will post the learning objectives, timelines, and activity sets for each module.
 I'll attempt to highlight the most important material.
-Each module covers 6 to 7 chapter sections, consists of a list of suggested exercises, and culminates in a quiz.
+Each module covers about 10 chapter sections, consists of a list of suggested exercises, three required online homework assignments, and culminates in a quiz.
 Your active participation in the suggested activities will ensure your success in this class.
 You must not fall behind in the work!
-I give no make ups for quizzes and do not accept late assignments.
+I give no make ups for quizzes and do not accept late homework assignments.
 Once the deadline for a quiz has passed, a grade of zero will be recorded.

 Sincerely,